christophe-simon/booking/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-* This readme version is a simplified version of this [github repository](https://github.com/othneildrew/Best-README-Template) by Othneildrew and a use of this [github repository](https://github.com/NicolasBrondin/basic-readme-template) by NicolasBrondin
+* This readme version is a simplified version of this [github repository](https://github.com/othneildrew/Best-README-Template) by Othneildrew
+* This readme version is a customized version of this [github repository](https://github.com/NicolasBrondin/basic-readme-template) by NicolasBrondin